-- If a family is experiencing financial difficulties, a suitable payment plan may be arranged with authorisation of the approved provider. - Families can apply for Additional Child Care Subsidy (ACCS) through assistance for up to 13 weeks.
+- If a family is experiencing financial difficulties, a suitable payment plan may be arranged with authorisation of the approved provider. - Families can apply for Additional Child Care Subsidy (ACCS) through Centrelink if they are in temporary financial hardship.
+ACCS provides extra assistance for up to 13 weeks.